tjcarney89/swift-protocols-readme-ios-0217/README.md

 * Use functions in protocols

 ## Classes
 Just as in any object-oriented programming language, classes in Swift encapsulate data and functionality.
-In practical terms, that means properties that are variables (`var`) and constants (`let`) as well as methods.
-(Class methods are functions that are declared within a class.
-Functions can also be declared outside of classes.)
+In practical terms, that means properties that are variables (`var`) and constants (`let`) as well as methods can only be accessed through an instance of a class.
+(Methods are functions that are declared within a class.
+Functions can also be declared outside of classes and globally accessible.
+Global functions should for the most part be avoided)

 ## Create a New Class - Person